 Many UU congregations also honor secular holidays, including Kwanzaa, Earth Day, Martin Luther King, Jr. Sunday, Mother’s Day, Father’s Day, Memorial Day, Labor Day, and Thanksgiving.
 While these are not traditionally spiritual holidays, Unitarian Universalism finds spiritual meaning and affinity with the ideas behind these and other secular holidays.

-Two annual traditions are unique to our UU faith: the Flower Communion and the Water Communion.
-Both traditions make manifest the truth that no two people are alike and that a strong, loving, purpose-driven faith community requires contributions from everyone.
+Four annual traditions are unique to our UU faith: the Fire Communion; the Flower Communion; the Water Communion; and the Bread Communion.
+Each ritual makes manifest the truth that no two people are alike and that a strong, loving, purpose-driven faith community requires contributions from everyone.

 The Flower Communion takes place in the spring.
 Before the service, each congregant places a flower they have brought with them into a shared vase or vases near the pulpit.
 During the ceremony, the flowers are blessed by the minister and then each congregant rises to select a flower different than the one they brought.
 The Flower Communion was originated in 1923 by Unitarian minister Norbert Capek, who founded the Unitarian Church in Czechoslovakia.
 The ceremony was later brought to the United States by his wife, Maya Capek.